 For example, the Paleon Museum in Glenrock offers Dig for the Day programs where families can get dirty learning how to excavate fossils.
 Both this museum and the Wyoming Dinosaur Center in Thermopolis feature excellent fossil displays.

 Other notable dino experiences include the Tate Geological Museum at Casper College which allows visitors to see over 3,000 mineral and fossil specimens.
-In Laramie, two rare fossils can be appreciated—a Diatryma gigantea which was a powerful carnivore discovered in 1876, and an Allosaurus nicknamed “Big Al.”
+At the University of Wyoming Geological Museum, in Laramie, two rare fossils can be appreciated—a Diatryma gigantea which was a powerful carnivore discovered in 1876, and an Allosaurus nicknamed “Big Al.”

 6. Tour a Hands-on Museum

 Explore Wyoming’s history and culture by visiting some interactive museums.
 Pint-sized explorers, along with their parents, can see what it’s like to be a scientist at the Lander’s Children Museum.

 Another option is to become a paleontologist for the day by touring real dinosaur excavation sites and a fossil lab at the Thermopolis Wyoming Dinosaur Center.
 Last, let children see what it’s like to travel by covered wagon at the National Historic Trails Interpretive Center in Casper.

 Are you excited to see what lies beyond Yellowstone National Park?
 Set off on a Wyoming family vacation to make memories you’ll never forget.